Low Sodium Levels (Hyponatremia) - Symptoms And Causes | Healthystripe

 Treatment for low sodium levels

 Electrolyte drinks are one of the best treatments for mild hyponatremia.
-Also, the patient is advised not to drink excess water as fluid restriction is significant to treat hyponatremia.
+Also, the patient is advised not to drink excess water as fluid restriction is significant in treating hyponatremia.

 Intravenous administration of sodium is performed in case of severely low sodium levels as it can be life-threatening if not treated.
 In other cases, medicines like tolvaptan, conivaptan, lixivaptan and satavaptan etc can help to retain the sodium in your body and get rid of extra water as well.